-Now might seem a strange time to think about mowing the lawn but letting the grass get too long before you cut it will not help your lawn's appearance.
+Once the frosts have subsided and we experience some mild spells it will be time to think about mowing the lawn.
 A good mowing regime will make a big difference in stimulating grass growth during the spring, which in turn will aid recovery of the lawn.
 Your mower needs to be in tiptop condition and if you haven’t been able to maintain it over a wet winter, now is the time to ensure everything is sharp and oiled properly.
 Remember (as ever) not to remove more than one third of the grass height during one mowing session.

 Lawns that have not significantly flooded this winter will still have experienced torrential rainfall which will have leached vital nutrients out of the soil.
 Consequently, most gardens will benefit this spring from some work and TLC to improve growing conditions; for lawns this means ensuring your grass has access to the correct 16 essential elements so it can grow and flourish.
-Now is a good time to apply a suitable spring lawn food such as Rolawn GroRight® Lawn Fertiliser, Weed & Moss Killer.
+Now is a good time to apply a suitable spring lawn food.
 With the degree of leaching which this winter's weather has created the lawn will benefit from a repeat application after four to six weeks.

 Try and avoid walking on the newly overseeded lawn for at least a week and up to 21 days if possible.
 If you need to protect the new seed from our feathered friends, netting or garden fleece can be used until the new shoots start to come through the soil.